rebelsky/csc207b/_labs/array-based-lists.md

 Preparation
 -----------

 a.
-Fork and clone the repository at
+Fork and clone the repository.

 b.
 In separate windows or tabs, open the documentation for [`Iterator`]({{ site.java_api }}/java/util/Iterator.html) and